 As you probably have hired another company to host your website, it is not always possible to determine exactly what is causing your downtime issues.
-Remember that web hosting servers consist of numerous elements, such as network connections, operating systems, database components, server hardware, and other crucial elements.
-If one or more of these elements unexpectedly fail, your website could go down within seconds and with no prior warning.
-Most of the time website downtime is brief lasting just a few seconds or minutes.
-Other times, it can be prolonged and last several hours.
+Web hosting servers consist of numerous elements, such as network connections, operating systems, database components, server hardware, and other crucial elements.
+If one or more of these elements unexpectedly fail, your website could unexpectedly go down for a few seconds, if not minutes. with no prior warning.
+Other times, as in the event of a site-wide crash, it can be prolonged and last for several hours.

 While you do not have full control over the hosting portion of your website, you can implement a few simple tips in your business to help improve uptime.
-It is important to monitor your website on a daily basis and note when it goes down.
-Turn on notifications so that you are immediately notified when your website is done.
+As mentioned, it is important to monitor your website using a dedicated monitoring service on a daily basis and note when it goes down.
+Turn on notifications so that you are immediately notified when your website is down.
 This allows you to take swift action to get your site up and running again pronto.
-You may also want to think about changing your hosting company if you are experiencing a lot of downtime.
-If you decide to self-host, be sure to pay close attention to your hardware and software.

 This will partially depend on what type of online business you run.
 For example, if you are a business-to-business (B2B) organization, you will probably receive most of your traffic during the daytime hours when other businesses are working the standard 9 to 5.
 If your website reaches regular consumers rather than businesses, you may find that you get more traffic in the evenings and weekends when your audience is at home and relaxing on the web.
 Use this information to determine if your website is usually up during these peak hours.
-If it is not, you will want to take the necessary steps to boost your website’s uptime.
+If it is not, you will want to consult a professional digital marketing company to help you take the necessary steps to boost your website’s uptime.

 Contact a Digital Marketing Company

 Maintaining a very high website uptime percentage is crucial for the long-term success of your online business.
-Of course, this is not always easy to achieve on your own, especially if you have limited knowledge about website hosting and what is needed to keep your site online.
-The good news is that there are some amazing digital marketing companies online who have the experience, tools, and resources to help keep your website up nearly 100 percent of the time.
-For more information about website uptime or downtime, contact a digital marketing company today.
+This is not always easy to achieve on your own, however, especially if you have limited knowledge about website hosting and what is needed to keep your site online.
+Fortunately, there are many digital marketing companies available who have the experience, tools, and resources to help keep your website uptime “up” at nearly 100 percent.
+To speak with a professional digital marketer about increasing your website’s uptime, or for more information about website uptime, contact a digital marketing agency today.